OyaAI Documentation

 What is OyaAI?

 OyaAI is a runtime platform for AI Employees.
 You describe the role: an SDR that emails 300 leads a day, an executive assistant that triages your inbox, an SEO manager that audits sites every Monday.
 The platform assembles the agent: a soul (persona plus behavior rules), the skills it needs (web search, email, Slack, your CRM), the routines that run on a schedule, and the knowledge base it consults.
-Each AI Employee gets a chat surface, an OpenAI-compatible API key, webhooks, and integrations into wherever your work happens.
-They run continuously in isolated sandboxes.
+Each AI Employee gets a chat surface, an OpenAI-compatible API key, webhooks, and integrations into wherever your work happens, and runs continuously in an isolated sandbox where every step is recorded and replayable.

 The problem we are solving